trellisfw/monitor/README.md

 `minute hour day_of_month month day_of_week`

 There are a set of available "tests" you can run:

-- *maxAge*: alert if a given resource is older than maxage
+- _maxAge_: alert if a given resource is older than maxAge
-- *relativeAge*: alert if a "follower" resource is older than maxage from a "leader" resource
+- _relativeAge_: alert if a "follower" resource is older than maxAge from a "leader" resource
-- *pathTest*: alert if path does not exist or otherwise returns non-2xx code
+- _pathTest_: alert if the path does not exist or otherwise returns non-2xx code
-- *staleKsuidKeys*: alert if a resource contains any ksuid keys whose timestamp is older than maxage
+- _staleKsuidKeys_: alert if a resource contains any KSUID keys whose timestamp is older than maxAge

-There are a set of default tests in monitors/default.
+There is a set of default tests in monitors/default.
 You can add additional files to `dist/monitors` and they will be included in the tests run on the cron schedule.
 There are example configs in `examples/`.

 If any test fails, alerts are sent to the environment-specified `notifyurl`.
 The output is a JSON object containing the status of every test that was run during this interval.

-You can also poll the monitor for it's latest results at port 8080 of the service, or if included in an oada deployment at `<domain>/trellis-monitor`.
+You can also poll the monitor for its latest results at port 8080 of the service, or if included in an OADA deployment at `<domain>/trellis-monitor`.
 You can trigger a run of the tests at `/trellis-monitor/trigger`.

 ## Important Configuration

 The token required to retrieve the current monitor status from outside is passed as an environment variable:

 ```bash
 incomingToken="02ioj3flkfs" yarn run start
 ```

-(see additional usage below for local docker or oada deployment)
+(see additional usage below for local docker or OADA deployment)

 Also, because of nuances w/ modules, you cannot have a test named "default".

-## Example set of monitor:
+## Example set of monitor

 ```javascript
 module.exports = {
   stale_email_jobs: {